3 Things You Must Do To Be Ready For A Software License Audit

 So, let’s say you’ve done all of the above.
 How do you know you’re really ready for a software license audit?
 Here are three questions you should ask:

 Question 1.
-Does the team have access to all the data attributes they need to report on a part publishers software position?
+Does the team have access to all the data attributes they need to report on a publishers software position?

 If not, why not?
 It could be they haven’t located the source material yet, and that’s easily overcome.
 It could also be political or organizational challenges requiring a C-Suite champion to step in and push it through.